FAQ: What is the difference between Suboxone, Zubsolv, Bunavail, and Subutex, and is one superior to others?

 The manufacturer offers a rebate for both self-pay and insured patients.
 You can download rebate card from the Bunavail website

-Medicare Coverage of Buprenorphine products
+Medicare and Medicaid Coverage of Buprenorphine products

-I do not see Medicare patients.
+I do not see Medicare or Texas Medicaid patients.

 Medicare does not cover outpatient addiction treatment.
 It only covers inpatient detox.
 However, the medications used for treatment may be covered by Medicare part D, check with your plan.